evanbruno617/excel-data-analysis/README.md

 ### Outcomes Based On Goals

   Next I analyzed the outcomes of plays in theatres based on their goals.
 I started by making a column for goals with a row starting at less than 1000 and then by intervals of 5000 until 50000.
 I then counted the number of successful plays in each interval by using a COUNTIF statement.
 I continued this proccess with failed and cancelled plays as well.
 I then calculated total projects of each row by adding up all of the outcomes.
 I then found the percentage of successful, failed, and cancelled outcomes for each row.
 From this data I created a line chart depicting the percent of successful, failed, and cancelled outcomes per goal interval.
 Some challenges I came accross were editing the charts in order to depict the data I wanted and I overcame this by playing around with it and moving data until it produced the format I needed.
+To find the amount of successful plays for each row I used this equation, [Successful Data](https://github.com/evanbruno617/kickstarter-excel-data/blob/main/Resources/Screen%20Shot%202022-02-06%20at%206.27.54%20PM.png), for the failed plays I used, [Failed Data](https://github.com/evanbruno617/kickstarter-excel-data/blob/main/Resources/Screen%20Shot%202022-02-06%20at%206.27.21%20PM.png), and for cancelled plays I used [Cancelled Data](https://github.com/evanbruno617/kickstarter-excel-data/blob/main/Resources/Screen%20Shot%202022-02-06%20at%206.26.17%20PM.png).
+With this information I developed the following chart.

 ![Outcomes Based on Goals](https://raw.githubusercontent.com/evanbruno617/kickstarter-analysis/main/Outcomes_vs_Goals.png)

 ---